 Breakfast at Hamsa Krakow is also to-die-for.
 You can discover a medley of baked eggs sprinkled in paprika and smothered in vegetables.
 That’s washed down by mint teas and colourful smoothies.
 Basically, it’s a top way to start the day in Kazi!

 There’s also a strong beer offering, with regularly changing house bottles and labels.
 They bring out the best of local Polish, Czech and Eastern European breweries.
 You can also select from some curated wines from across Europe and Israel.

 The setting at Hamsa

-Hamsa Krakow touts a charming and stylish interior that’s part Kazimierz-boho part traditional Greco-Turkic/Middle Eastern.
+Hamsa Krakow touts a charming and stylish interior that’s part Kazimierz-boho part traditional Greco-Middle Eastern.
 Expect whitewashed tables and chairs, exposed wood floors and a lively open kitchen setup.
 The best part has to be the al fresco terrace, though.
 That has beanbags and low-rise palette chairs – perfect for chilling and sipping one of those banging homemade lemonades!

 There’s more seating out front on Szeroka Street that we love in the midday sun come the summer.
 You’ll be able to sit there, share a mezze plate, and people watch on what’s actually one of the oldest streets in the city.

 These days, Hamsa is just as good a drink hangout as a food stop.
 If you can score one of the lazy seats in the patio space out back, then there’s hardly any reason not to settle in for an afternoon of radlers – they are surely one of the in-house specialties.
 The card here also now includes a range of local craft beers and a variety of wine labels from all over the Levant.